 Taking melatonin at the wrong time of day can cause some health risks, as daytime melatonin has been shown, albeit in rare cases, to cause depression.
 This makes sense, especially when you consider that melatonin causes us to pull back, withdraw, and become distant – the classic hibernation response.
 It’s best to avoid using melatonin that could be in our system during the day, and only consume the supplement as you’re about to set off to sleep.

-This is what we advise customers of our sleep gummies (containing 1mg of melatonin) to do.
+This is what we advise customers of our sleep gummies (that use 5-htp with serotonin) to do.

 Mistake #4: The dosage amount isn’t important.